|

 by Gary L. Francione, William M. Kunstler

-"Here is a work of unquestionable historic importance the
+"Here is a work of unquestionable historic importance

-likes of which the world of ideas has never seen before: profound
+likes of which the world of ideas has never seen before:

-in its conception, execution, and its possible consequences.
-Gary
+in its conception, execution, and its possible

-Francione brings a real world understanding second to none in
+Francione brings a real world understanding second to

 how American law impacts animals.
-It will be of interest to professionals
+It will be of interest

-in law, philosophy, government, veterinary medicine, and political
+in law, philosophy, government, veterinary medicine, and

-science, but also among those who 'use' animals and those who
+science, but also among those who 'use' animals and

 profess the desire to protect them."

-Tom Regan, North Caroling State University
+—Tom Regan, North Caroling State University

 |